kvssankar/natural-language-search/README.md

 -   `apiKey`: Your OpenAI API key.
 -   `maxTokens` (optional): The maximum number of characters to generate for each search result.
 Defaults to 2048.
 -   `chunks` (optional): The number of elements to send in each API request.
 The default is 100, but you may need to reduce this value if the size of your data is large.
+-    `Return Type`: A promise that resolves to an array of indexes that match the search query.

 Here's an example usage: